 Alcohol intoxication causes people to act out in certain ways that could also serve as red flags to benzo abuse.
 These include failing to recognize unsafe or inappropriate behavior, taking risks that could result in serious injury, engaging in unsafe sexual behavior or violent behavior or struggling to make sound decisions.
 If you notice any of these and you suspect benzo misuse or abuse, seek professional help right away.

 Some ways you can help a teenager or young adult who is misusing benzodiazepines include:

 - Asking for assistance from trained professionals, such as their primary doctor.
 Professionals can help you determine if your teenager is using drugs, and they can make referrals to treatment if needed.

 - Speaking directly to someone who specializes in addiction treatment.
 Many addiction treatment facilities are dedicated to helping adolescents and teens.

 Teenagers and young adults depend on their family for assistance.
 They may require gentle pressure from their family to enter treatment, but ultimately, the decision is up to their parents if they are younger than 18 years old.
 Talking to a professional will help you find effective ways to talk to your teen about getting help.

 Teens require a different treatment setting than adults.
 Choose a treatment center that caters to this age group.
-It will address issues that are specific to this demographic in therapy and group meetings.
+They’ll address issues that are specific to this demographic in therapy and group meetings.

 Ultimately, with evidence-based treatment, your teenager can leave benzodiazepine abuse in the past.
 It’s important to act promptly, as cycles of drug abuse can quickly spiral into serious cases of addiction.